DUNE-DAQ/daq-cmake/docs/README.md

 ```
 daq_add_library(IntPrinter.cpp LINK_LIBRARIES ers::ers)
 ```
 What `daq_add_library` does here is create the main project library.
 It looks in the project's `./src` subdirectory for a file called `IntPrinter.cpp`, which it then compiles and links against the ERS library.
-The result is output in the build area as a shared object library named after the project itself, in a subdirectory of the same name as that of the source file it used - `build/toylibrary/src/libtoylibrary.so`.
-If you build toylibrary using the `--install` option, this library in turn is installed in a subdirectory of the installation area called `toylibrary/lib64/libtoylibrary.so`.
+The result is output in the installation area (`$DBT_INSTALL_DIR`) as a shared object library named after the project itself, `toylibrary/lib64/libtoylibrary.so`.

 The next function you see called in the CMakeLists.txt file is `daq_add_python_bindings`:
 ```